Team Leader

 Lab Manager (Joined September 2024)

-I am currently the lab manager in the Keinath Lab.
+Hi there!
+I am currently the lab manager for the Keinath Lab.
 I received my B.S. in neuroscience at UIC, where I became interested in the complexities of brain function and behavior.
 Here in the Keinath Lab, I am excited to gain new lab experience and become more familiar with the role of the hippocampus in spatial navigation.
-I look forward to furthering my knowledge and contributing to the lab's research.
+I look forward to furthering my knowledge and contributing to the lab's research!

 Contact: rbarr7@uic.edu